REDEFiNE

 REDEFiNE: REsilience Diversity landscapE Forest NEtwork

 The project has been financed in 2018-2019 via a career funding scheme awarded to Marco Mina by the Swiss National Science Foundation (Postdoc Mobility Grant N. 175101).
-The project is continuing thanks to funding by the Canada Research Chair in Forest Resilience to Global Changes awarded to Christian Messier.
+Research activities on the topic are continuing in the framework of the Canada Research Chair in Forest Resilience to Global Changes awarded to Christian Messier and within the large pan-Canadian research project DIVERSE

 Partners and collaborators